szykor18/Lottery/README.md

 |    /register          |  POST  | BODY-JSON (registerRequest)|   JSON   | Register a new user                        |
 |     /token            |  POST  | BODY-JSON (loginRequest)   |   JSON   | Generate an access token with login details|

+Future plans:

+- *Implement frontend with Angular*
+- *Deploying on AWS*
+- *Extract modules to microservices architecture*